We do not sell your email address or cell phone number to anyone.

-Any patient information that you provide to us in connection with your use of a secure communication tool that we make available through the Service, including Doximity Dialer, (“Patient Information”), will be used solely to provide the associated services to you and your patient.
-We do not monitor communication content and we do not record audio or video calls.
+Any patient information that you provide to us in connection with your use of a secure communication tool that we make available to registered Doximity members through the Service, including Doximity Dialer, (“Patient Information”), will be used solely to provide the associated services to you and your patient, as applicable.
+We do not monitor the content of communications transmitted through these tools and we do not record audio or video calls.
 We do not sell Patient Information.
-You can learn more about how Doximity handles Patient Information
+You can learn more about how Doximity handles Patient Information here

 Doximity is a United States company.
 The Doximity Service is not intended for users outside of the United States and non-US healthcare professionals are not eligible for Doximity membership.
 By using the Service, you consent to your personal information being stored and otherwise processed in the United States as described in this policy.